-During February 2015, the compensation committee approved LTI awards to the executives which consisted of an equal mix of PSUs and restricted stock.
-In connection with his return to the Company, the compensation committee awarded 250,000 shares of restricted stock to Mr. Good, our Chief Operating Officer, which vest one third in each of the three subsequent years.
+During February 2016, the compensation committee approved LTI awards to the executives including PSUs and restricted stock.
 In making decisions concerning these awards, the committee considered competitive benchmarking data, the performance of the Company, individual performance, and other factors the committee deemed relevant.
-The following table reflects the LTI awards made in February 2015 to our NEOs:
+The following table reflects the LTI awards made in February 2016 to our NEOs:

-PSU Awards Restricted Stock Awards
+Restricted Stock Awards PSU Awards

-(Units) (Shares)
+(Shares) (Units)

-CEO 223,000 223,000
+CEO 74,845 24,949

-President 130,000 130,000
+President 43,632 14,544

-Chief Operating Officer - 250,000
+Chief Operating Officer 21,875 7,292

-General Counsel 20,484 20,484
+General Counsel 6,875 2,292

-Vice President of Accounting 20,484 20,484
+Vice President of Corporate Development 5,469 1,823

 To determine the PSUs earned, the committee certifies our TSR relative percentile.
 The number of shares that may be earned ranges from 0% to 200% of the target PSUs granted.
-If our relative TSR performance is less than the 20th percentile, none of the PSUs are earned.
-If our relative TSR performance is the 50th percentile, 100% of the target PSUs are earned.
+If our relative TSR performance is less than the $20^{th}$ percentile, none of the PSUs are earned.
+If our relative TSR performance is the $50^{th}$ percentile, 100% of the target PSUs are earned.
 If our relative TSR performance is at least the 90th percentile, 200% of the target PSUs are earned.
 Earned PSUs are interpolated between threshold, target and maximum performance.
 The executive's earned PSUs, as certified annually, are delivered to him in the form of shares of restricted stock, which vest only if the executive remains employed following the end of the three-year performance period.
 The restricted stock vests over three years, one-third per year from the date of grant.

-The Company's TSR performance in 2015 resulted in one-third of the PSU grants awarded in 2012 and 2014 being forfeited by the Company's executive officers.
-The remaining 2014 PSUs could be earned based on the Company's relative TSR performance against its 2014 peer group for the remaining performance periods of January 1, 2014 through December 31, 2016.
-The Company's executive officers earned 24% of one-third of the PSU grants awarded in 2015 based on the one year TSR performance at the 27th percentile for the period January 1, 2015 through December 31, 2015.
-The remaining 2015 PSUs could be earned based on the Company's relative TSR performance for the remaining performance periods of January 1, 2015 through December 31, 2016 and January 1, 2015 through December 31, 2017.
+The Company's TSR performance in 2016 resulted in one-third of the PSU grants awarded in 2014, 2015 and 2016 being forfeited by the Company's executive officers.
+The remaining 2015 PSUs could be earned based on the Company's relative TSR performance against its peer group for the remaining performance period of January 1, 2015 through

+December 31, 2017.
+The remaining 2016 PSUs could be earned based on the Company's relative TSR performance for the remaining performance periods of January 1, 2016 through December 31, 2017 and January 1, 2016 through December 31,